sjbrown/misc_work/lang_notes.rst

 ```

     if latitude:
         print 'Latitude was None'
         # BUG!  maybe it was actually 0.0??!?!
+        # This is an insidious example, because most of the time latitude
+        # would not be 0.0 (locations must be EXACTLY on the equator).
+        # This bug might live for years before it ever exhibits

 ```

 This is a bug because the writer had knowledge that `latitude` could be one of